acchs/tz-intertrans-py/README.md

 tz-intertrans but in Python, because Python is much, much faster to create something simple

+## Using the project

+1. clone repo, cd into repo
+2. activate environment for dependencies with `source venv/bin/activate`
+3. `cd src`
+4. `python3 main.py`

 ## Features/TODO
 - [ ] input localtime/UTC/TZ -> output list of TZ times
 - [ ] toml configuration file